codersclub/DRKB/database/sqlserver/extended_store_proc/index.md

 which is an API to help you create such  functionality by adding DLL\'s to your SQL Server that contain Extended Stored Procedures.

-This is how you do it\....
+This is how you do it....

 Answer: